CTVA

 Highlights:

---Theodore Bikel (actor & folk singer performing a scene from "Fiddler on the
+--Theodore Bikel (actor & folk singer) sings "If I Were A Rich Man" (in a scene from the play 'Fiddler on the Roof').

 --The Canestrellis (trampoline act)